MicrosoftDocs/win32/desktop-src/tablet/managed-library-threading-considerations.md

 ## Disposing Objects and Controls

-To avoid a memory leak you must explicitly call the [Dispose](https://www.bing.com/search?q=Dispose) method on any Tablet PC object or control to which an event handler has been attached before the object or control goes out of scope.
+To avoid a memory leak you must explicitly call the [Dispose](frlrfSystemWindowsFormsFormClassDisposeTopic) method on any Tablet PC object or control to which an event handler has been attached before the object or control goes out of scope.

-To improve performance in your application, manually dispose of any Tablet PC object or control that implements the [Dispose](https://www.bing.com/search?q=Dispose) method when the object or control is no longer needed.
+To improve performance in your application, manually dispose of any Tablet PC object or control that implements the [Dispose](frlrfSystemWindowsFormsFormClassDisposeTopic) method when the object or control is no longer needed.

 ## StylusInput APIs

-For information about threading considerations for the [**RealTimeStylus**](https://msdn.microsoft.com/en-us/library/ms704918(v=VS.85).aspx) object and the StylusInput application programming interfaces (APIs) see [Threading Considerations for the StylusInput APIs](threading-considerations-for-the-stylusinput-apis.md).
+For information about threading considerations for the [**RealTimeStylus**](realtimestylus-class.md) object and the StylusInput application programming interfaces (APIs) see [Threading Considerations for the StylusInput APIs](threading-considerations-for-the-stylusinput-apis.md).